-This guide will talk not only about the usual towns of the island but also about other areas that are often underrated and that usually offer a great value for money.
+You will read not only about the usual towns of the island (Fira, Oia, etc) but also about other areas that are often underrated and that usually offer a great value for money.

 Of course, the caldera view comes at a price and if it’s the trip of your life than just budget a bit more and get the right room, maybe facing the sunset as well.